Unique & Small Souvenirs from Japan

 Japan’s really great about putting dates and locations on their coins, which makes them even more special because they’re specific to the time you got them.

 I’ve also seen machines of just regular souvenir coins (not pressed), like this one at Kobe’s Nunobiki Herb Gardens.
 They cost a bit more than the pressed coins, but they’re also a bit nicer if you plan on giving them as gifts.
-Usually I see them at official gift shops, so be sure to ask if they have one.
+Usually I see them at official gift shops but they tend to be tucked away, so be sure to ask if they have one if you can’t find one.

 Final Thoughts